Terrimarie/my-first-website/README.md

 #### GitHub

 GitHub is a Git repository hosting service, but it adds many of its own features.
 While Git is a command line tool, GitHub provides a Web-based graphical interface.
 It also provides access control and several collaboration features, such as a wikis and basic task management tools for every project.

+### Deployment

+This project was developed and stored in git using Cloud9.

+The project was regularly pushed to GitHub repository Terrimarie/my-first-website and published to GitHub pages using the GitHub settings.

+There are no differences between the deployed version and the development version.

+### Disclaimer

+The content of this Website is for educational purposes only.